Healthy Homes Assessment Parkvale

 Parkvale Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Parkvale and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required for all Parkvale and New Zealand rental homes where it is reasonably practicable to install.

-• A Healthy Homes Statement of Intent to Comply as well as an Insulation Statement, and an Insurance Statement should be included with any renewal, new or amended tenancy agreement.
+• A Healthy Homes Intent to Comply Statement, an Insulation Statement and an Insurance Statement should be included in any renewal, new or altered tenancy contract.

-• Property managers and landlords have to keep records to demonstrate the compliance with the Healthy Homes Standards that apply or will be applicable during the tenure of your rental home.
+• Landlords and property managers must keep records to demonstrate the compliance with each Healthy Homes Standard that apply or will be applicable during the tenancy of your rental home.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

 Starting 1 July 2024